thiernoabdoul864/linux-repo/DNS.md

 - Further down, configure the forward zone and the reverse zone sections, including their paths as you can see below.
 - Use the following command to check the BIND configuration syntax: sudo named-checkconf /etc/named.conf
-- If you have created or modified zone files, you should also check their syntax.
-You can use the named-checkzone utility for this purpose.
-- sudo named-checkzone example.com /var/named/example.com.zone

 ![Alt text](image-1.png)